 How to Maintain and Take Care of Your Canvas Bell Tent – 8 Tips too Good to Pass Up

 Canvas bell tents are gaining popularity and there’s a rapid buyout for it in the market.
 However – as time goes by – your tent loses its quality, look, and features that don’t do them justice.
 What does it look like?
-It looks rotten, discolored, and we’re pretty sure there is mold growing.
+It looks rotten, discoloured, and we’re pretty sure there is mold growing.

 How did this happen?
-One of the downsides of not caring properly for your canvas bell tent is the perchance growing mold that causes the tent to discolor and smell.
+One of the downsides of not caring properly for your canvas bell tent is the perchance growing mold that causes the tent to discolour and smell.
 These usually happen when it’s uncared for, left wet and dried inadequately, or stored in a not so poor-ventilated storage area.

 What to know about canvas bell tents?

-Canvas tents are beige, traditional cloth made from organic materials such as hemp and cotton.
+Canvas tents are beige, traditional cloth made from materials such as hemp and cotton.
 They’re more heavy-duty by nature, and are considered a better choice for sailing or camping.
 The fabric is thick, making it more durable when camping in adverse weather conditions, like rain or snow.